Nonook-3352/BasicParser/README.md

 ##### To know :
  - Memory Adress is between 0 and 1024
- - One function per line
+ - One function per line.
  - I think that it.